mine-man3000/DiscordBot/README.md

 If you add, remove, or update slash commands in deploy-commands.js, run ``node deploy-commands.js`` and it will update it all.

 TODO:
-    log when people join
-    log when people leave
-    log when someone is kicked/banned without using the bot log when roles change
+    log when someone is kicked/banned without using the bot
-    log the image(s) in a deleted message